RGB Panel Hookup Guide

 On top of either size panel, you'll also need:

 - At least an Arduino Uno (or comparable ATmega328-based Arduino).
 These panels really stretch the Arduino to its limits.
-If you have an Arduino Mega you may want to whip that out instead.
+If you have an Arduino Mega 2560 you may want to whip that out instead.
+Any size higher than a 32x32 panel requires an Arduino Mega 2560 or faster microcontroller.

-- Male-to-male jumper wires.
-You’ll need around 16 to wire from the panel to your Arduino.
+- Two packs of male-to-male jumper wires.
+You'll need around 16 to wire from the panel to your Arduino.

 - You'll also need some method to connect your power supply to the panel.
 The panel includes a 4-pin polarized connector and spade-terminated cable for its power supply.
 Check out the next page for help finding a power source and cable.